Happy Thanksgiving

 One must never forget: socialism is by definition an ideology of force.

-Welfare statism is not exactly the same thing as democratic socialism.
-Welfare statism wants all the wealth and advantages that capitalism and private property creates, but at the same time, it wants to undermine the very things that makes all that wealth possible.
-Welfare statism takes for granted the advantages of capitalism — it wants to hold power over the producers of wealth — yet it wants those same wealth-producers to keep producing it for them.
+Welfare statism wants all the wealth and advantages that laissez-faire and private property creates, but at the same time, it wants to undermine the very things that makes all that wealth possible.
+Welfare statism takes for granted the advantages of laissez-faire — it wants to hold power over the producers of wealth — yet it wants those same wealth-producers to keep producing it for them.
 It is a short-sighted ideology the prevalence of which dominates academia from sea to shining sea.

-The welfare state, which is what we live in today and have for some time, is the result of what von Mises called the “hampered or mixed market economy.”
+The welfare state, which is what we live in today and have for some time, is the result of what Ludwig von Mises called the “hampered or mixed market economy.”
 It is not identical to socialism proper, primarily because it is not explicit enough, but it too is a variation on the same theme.

 Middle-of-the-Road Policy Leads to Socialism